hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 439

-[Imagine] how many prophets along with the devout men fought, but they did not lose heart because of what they suffered in the way of Allah, nor did they weaken nor surrender.
+[Imagine] how many prophets along with the devout men fought, but they did not lose heart because of what they suffered in the way of Allah, nor did they weaken or surrender.
 And Allah loves those who are patient.

 # 440